AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Save by Bundling

-State Farm offers other types of insurance policies.
-You’ll save when you combine all your insurance needs in one place.
+Bundling discounts are a great way to lower your costs if you have a high-risk designation, as they are not contingent on your driving history.
+State Farm offers other types of insurance policies, and you’ll save when you combine all your insurance needs in one place.
 Here are some examples:

 • Home and condo: State Farm claims that customers can save over $1,100 by insuring homes or condos along with vehicles.